 “Hey look, there’s a star,” Matt exclaimed.

-“Yep, every apple has that five pointed star.
-In one sense, it reminds me of star that guided the wise men to Bethlehem.
+“Yep, every apple has that five-pointed star.
+In one sense, it reminds me of the star that guided the wise men to Bethlehem.
 But it also tells me that God has given every person five things, five seeds for them to plant and care for.
 The first seed is life, only God can give life.
 We may help it along a bit at times, but it all starts with God.
 The second seed is love, God loved us first; long before we even understood it.
 The third seed is faith, God grants to each person a seed of faith in order to follow His word.
 The fourth seed is time, or you could say eternity because while time starts and stops what God has given us extends beyond time.
 The last seed is purpose as in God’s unique plan for each of us.
 Follow so far?”

-“Yeah, I think so,” Matt replied examining the five pointed star.
+“Yeah, I think so,” Matt replied examining the five-pointed star.

 “So, what do you think God wants you to do with those seeds?”
 Mr. Bright asked.

-“I don’t know, I suppose plant them?”
+“I don’t know, plant them I suppose?”